SSH Artwork

 drastic!

-• thepuppet33r 7 months ago
+• thepuppet33r a year ago

 > Once visualization is introduced, so is aesthetics.
 This feature presents a great opportunity to fight against truly random key generation in order to trade security for arbitrary human desires.